I’ve got a Helsinki feeling – part 2

 Our first stop was at the renowned Temppeliaukio Church colloquially referred to as the Rock Church.
 The church was completed in 1969 and designed by the architect brothers Tuomo and Timo Suomalainen who, it is said, drew their inspiration from the shape of Helsinki’s archipelago.

-While it’s necessary to see some churches because of their architectural or historic importance (that sometimes extends to art and literature as well), I generally eschew the ABC (another bloody church) aspect of many guided city tours.
+While it’s necessary to see some churches because of their architectural or historic importance (that sometimes extends to art and literature as well), I generally avoid the ABC (another bloody church) aspect of many guided city tours.
 Temppeliaukio Church is a worthwhile exception.

 The church is blasted out of solid granite, has a rather unassuming entrance, and gives the feeling of being mostly underground.
 However, the design allows it to be suffused by natural light through a 360-degree skylight encircling the upper reaches of the structure.
 The excellence of the acoustics provided by the wound copper wire ceiling and exposed granite walls became immediately evident when we entered the building and heard the piano soloist playing just in front and to the right of the altar and organ.